litprog/litprog/lit_v3/11_overview.md

     2. LitProg will only overwrite changes made *on the file system*; any changes you have made *in the buffer of your editor* which have not been saved yet, will overwrite the build output if you save them.
 If your editor detects modifications made by the build, it may prompt you with something like "File has changed on disk, do you want to reload the file?
 [Reload] [Cancel]".
 Usually you will want to hit "Cancel" in this case, unless you want to discard your recent changes.

-!!! note "Deterministic Output"
+!!! aside "Deterministic Output"

     You can minimize spurrious updates of your Markdown files by making sure that the output of your program is deterministic.
 For example the captured output of a python code block that uses `time.time()` or `os.urandom(9)` will usually be different from one build to the next.

-!!! note "The Dangers of Unbounded Output"
+!!! warning "The Dangers of Unbounded Output"

     When running a session, the default behaviour of LitProg is to only overwrite an output block using the last 1000 bytes or 10 lines of valid utf-8 output (whichever is less).
 This prevents your Markdown files from being spammed with program output, for example if you introduce a bug that causes output to be much larger than expected.

-!!! note "Escaping Output"
+!!! info "Escaping Output"

     A corner case of how LitProg processes captured output is when detects three &#96;&#96;&#96; (backtick) or &#126;&#126;&#126; (tilde) characters.
 These are treated specially if they would cause the code block to be closed prematurly.